Full Name: BARNEY HERBERT

 Bernie was a champion ruckman who led the Richmond following division for over a decade.
 He took some time to find his feet in VFL company but when he did he developed into a champion.
 He teamed well with rovers Clarrie Hall and Checker Hughes to form one of the best first ruck combinations of that era.
 He was a lionhearted performer who led by example.
 Bernie was a big man who was well respected as both a footballer and administrator.
 It is strange that he was born and bred in Collingwood yet he played with Richmond, particularly as VFL clubs recruited very heavily from their own suburbs during that era.

-His missed the entirety of the 1913 season with an illness, and at one point spent several weeks in hospital with an injury to his face and head.
+His missed the entirety of the 1913 season with an illness or injury, and at one point spent several weeks in hospital with an injury to his face and head from possibly a motor accident.
 He appeared at the 1913 Annual General Meeting with his head and face in bandages to a rousing reception by the supporters.

 Late in 1913, Herbert played for the Police side against the Gippsland Association and was one of the best players afield.

 In the 1920 Pre Season - Herbert trained with Brunswick, merely out of convenience, as he was stationed at Brunswick Police Station.
 (RB)